My family and I run KC Caviar from our base in a quiet rural village deep in the heart of Yorkshire.

 Ultimately, I wanted to start breeding them myself.
 I knew of the conservation issues and the massive reduction in numbers since the 1970s, and I wanted to do my bit to help replenish stocks and support the varieties which are vanishing from our world.

 But there was a huge Catch-22.
-To breed, you need a Farm.
-The only way to fund a Farm is by selling the Caviar and producing the Caviar would lead to countless Sturgeon deaths if farmed conventionally.
+To breed, you need a large facility.
+The only way to fund this was by selling the Caviar and producing the Caviar would lead to countless Sturgeon deaths if farmed conventionally.

 That was against everything I wanted to do.
-At this Farm, welfare is our overriding concern.
+At our facility, welfare is our overriding concern.

 Dad knew there was a potential market in the UK, but we didn’t know then how we were going to manage to produce Caviar without going down the traditional route.

-It took us 3 years to find a way, but now we’re hugely proud to say that KC Caviar is the only Caviar farm in the World producing sustainable, cruelty-free Caviar.
+It took us 3 years to find a way, but now we’re hugely proud to say that KC Caviar is the only Caviar facility in the World producing sustainable, cruelty-free Caviar.

 Mark Addey, Managing Director